Tacent is collection of C++ source files designed to be the basis for a game engine or other interactive

 the backbone of the Tactile 3D project.

-Visual Studio 2015 Community Edition is being used to compile and run unit tests.
-Some (selective) improvements to take advantage of C++11 features are being made.
+Visual Studio 2017 Community Edition is used to compile and run unit tests.
+Selective improvements to take advantage of C++11 features have been made.

 Browse the Source